ADVANCED ECONOMETRICS 2 - 2023/4

 Thus, the summative assessment for this module consists of:

 Discussions during and outside lectures.
-Feedback Student will receive verbal feedback during the lectures and tutorials through direct interaction, as well more formally following coursework submission.
+Student will receive verbal feedback during the lectures and workshops through direct interaction, as well through the solution of pre-assigned problems.
+Office hours are devoted to more targeted, individually based feedback on specific problems.

 - • provide the advanced tools required to become competent and creative users of econometrics.